 A bulletproof financial and legal aspect should be your aim.
 And here’s how you can make it smooth sailing:-

-From SARS (South African Revenue Service), UIF (Unemployment Insurance Fund) to industry-specific Workman’s compensation and CIPC, register your business on all platforms to ensure there are no loose ends.
+From SARS (South African Revenue Service), and UIF (Unemployment Insurance Fund) to industry-specific Workman’s compensation and CIPC, register your business on all platforms to ensure no loose ends.

 - The SARS registration offers you an income tax reference number that can be used while conducting operations or transactions.